jpfrancois/vagrant-ubuntu-oracle-xe/README.md

-# Oracle XE 11g on Ubuntu 12.04 using Vagrant
+# Oracle XE 11g on Ubuntu 16.04 using Vagrant

-This project enables you to install Oracle 11g XE in a virtual machine running Ubuntu 12.04, using [Vagrant] and [Puppet].
+This project enables you to install Oracle 11g XE in a virtual machine running Ubuntu 16.04, using [Vagrant] and [Puppet].

 ## Acknowledgements

+This is a fork from https://github.com/hilverd/vagrant-ubuntu-oracle-xe.git.
+Most of this readMe is left unmodified, except for the Ubuntu version and other details.

 This project was created based on the information in [Installing Oracle 11g R2 Express Edition on Ubuntu 64-bit] by Manish Raj, and the GitHub repository [vagrant-oracle-xe] by Stefan Glase.
-The former explains how to install Oracle XE 11g on Ubuntu 12.04, without explicitly providing a Vagrant or provisioner configuration.
+The former explains how to install Oracle XE 11g on Ubuntu 16.04, without explicitly providing a Vagrant or provisioner configuration.
 The latter has the same purpose as this project but uses Ubuntu 11.10.

 Thanks to André Kelpe, Brandon Gresham, Charles Walker, Chris Thompson, Jeff Caddel, Joe FitzGerald,